.

 House Plants

 Many people have plants around the house, so it is important to ensure these are out of reach for your curious puppy.
-A large amount (if not all) of household plants are harmful to dogs when digested.
-E.g. that vase of lilies on the living room table, that Christmas cactus by the window, or the aloe vera plant in the kitchen.
+Many (if not all) household plants are harmful to dogs when digested, such as that vase of lilies on the living room table, that Christmas cactus by the window, or the aloe vera plant in the kitchen.

 You must keep all house plants and flowers out of the reach of our puppy.